VidunderGunder/roadcam/README.md

 ---

+Almost none of the extra features will be utilized here, but it's fun pretending this thing is gonna scale.

 I went with NEXT, as it cuts resources spent on development, scalability and deployment to a minimum.
-It has lots of nice-to-have features, like server-side rendering and static site generation out-of-the-box.
+It also has lots of nice-to-have features, like server-side rendering and static site generation out-of-the-box.

 It might seem like overkill for a single page application, but given it's as easy to setup as a vanilla React app (if not easier) combined with Vercel's support for SSG and simple (and free) deployment, it makes sense.